Don’t miss the big picture: Only open innovative minds can get us out of this crisis!

 In today’s context, the job of a senior manager is not only about adapting to the world or to external conditions.
 It is also about curating a world — co-creating reality with your customers, your teams and your stakeholders.

-Embracing this creative power of senior management is essential for your transition from operational and functional expertise to strategic leadership — the transition that requires learning not only new skills, but most importantly, new ways of thinking.
+When we say “the EMBA for the Open World,” we are chiefly thinking about the world that you can open and positively impact.
+Embracing this creative power is essential for your professional transformation from operational and functional expertise to strategic leadership — the transition that requires learning not only new skills, but most importantly, new ways of thinking.

 Are you open for such change?

-Faculty Co-Directors, CEU Executive MBA
+Faculty Director, CEU Executive MBA